How to Make a Garden Vegetable Plot Cheaply

 - Keep chopping it all up, mixing it and exposing it to the weather and turning it over, until the earth feels crumbly and breaks up.

-- Allow sufficient space between them for you to be able to walk along without treading on any plants, to enable you to do weeding and harvesting.
+- Allow sufficient space between them for you to be able to walk along without treading on any plants.
+This will enable you to do weeding and harvesting.
 I use paving stones to make a rustic pathway between oblong blocks of planting; others use planks, or just a rough pathway.

 - Follow the instructions on the seed packets or from books or the internet, to make sure that you give your seeds the best chance of survival.